thessjacob/dev_tool/README.md

 ## Prerequisites
-To get started, you will need to make sure that Ansible 2.10 or later is installed and that you have the aws-cli configured in your terminal environment.
+To get started, you will need to make sure that Ansible 2.10 or later is installed and that you have the aws-cli configured (including a credentials file, usually found in ~/.aws/credentials) in your terminal environment.
 You will need to have IAM permissions that allow you to create, modify, and destroy VPC and EC2 resources.

+- instructions to install ansible (I suggest installing with pip, but use the method that's right for you): https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-with-pip
+- instructions to install aws-cli: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html

 You will also need Terraform, however the script can install Terraform for you.